The abuse of illicit or illegal drugs is a high-risk activity that causes social, economic and personal harms.

 Tablet press regulation

 Tablet presses can be used to make illicit drugs.
 They are a prohibited import.
-All Australian governments have brought in legislation making it an offence to possess them without lawful excuse.
+All Australian governments have enacted legislation making it an offence to possess them without lawful excuse.

 The regulation of the importation of tablet presses at the border complements this domestic legislation.